 Example of a successful command execution…

-$ docker login harbor.local
+$ docker login harbor.example

 Username: deckhouse